Hey Ovo,

-AU/NZ construction subbies on the Siteovo pilot programme
+AU/NZ construction subbies using Siteovo

 Auto-classify every chat

 Every message from your crew or the HC gets matched against your schedule and contract.
 Completion → mark complete.
 Other-trade blockage → EOT candidate.
 HC-directed scope → variation.
-You don't classify anything; you approve what AI classified.
+You don't classify anything; you approve what Ovo classified.

 Time-bar tracker